erkkah/timogr/README.md

 [TIGR](https://github.com/erkkah/tigr) library.

 Like TIGR, TIMOGR is designed to be small and mostly independent.
-The "hello world" compressed arm64-v8a release bundle is less than 350kB.

 TIMOGR takes care of the Android life-cycle stuff and lets you write the fun part of your little app.
-Oh, and you don't need Android Studio - it works just fine with the plain Android SDK + NDK.
+Oh, and you don't need Android Studio - it works just fine with the plain Android SDK + NDK, and you can build, run and debug from [within VS Code](#debugging-in-vs-code).

 ## Getting started